-Severe drought conditions in 2018 decreased forage quantity and quality, exacerbating a longer term concern that key shrubs used as winter forage by big game are in relatively poor condition over significant portions of the priority area.
-The 2018 drought was followed by a winter of heavier than average snowfall in 2018-19, which placed additional pressure on winter range vegetation.
+Severe drought conditions over the past two decades have decreased forage quantity and quality, exacerbating a longer-term concern that key shrubs used as winter forage by big game are in relatively poor condition over significant portions of the priority area.
+More recently, summer drought conditions in 2018 were followed by a winter of heavier than average snowfall in 2018-19, which placed additional pressure on winter range vegetation.
 While moisture conditions in the summer of 2019 improved, 2020 and 2021 saw severe to extreme drought conditions, followed by a slight improvement in 2022 to moderate summer drought conditions.
 During winter 2022-23 this area experienced a historic winter event that had not been recorded in over 70 years.
 The severe winter zone saw persistent and extreme snow accumulations, low temperatures and wind events.
 These weather conditions caused hard-pack snow that completely blanketed winter forage across large areas of winter range for elk, mule deer and pronghorn.
 Many animals succumbed to the elements and starvation, the full extent of these conditions will probably not be known for several years.
 The high snow loads did produce positive benefits to vegetation production during the spring and summer providing ample forage.
-It is anticipated that there will be a substantial decrease in the 2023 post-hunt population estimates calculated in early 2024.
+The severe winter conditions resulted in substantial decrease in 2023 winter population estimates.
 Range conditions were poor within the Bears Ears and White River priority area going into the 2022-23 winter due to persistent summer drought in previous years.
 Although the deep snowpack across lower elevation winter ranges across the area and more consistent summer moisture have allowed the winter range to improve, it will take several years of similar moisture to recover from the impacts of the persistent drought conditions experience over the past two decades.

 Northwestern Colorado contains some of the richest oil, gas, oil shale and coal reserves in the state.
-While current energy commodity prices and relatively high cost of production have reduced the pace of oil and gas development since 2009.
-Impacts from renewable development are still being assessed, however it is worth noting that the same landscape characteristics that often make sites suitable for solar facility siting, in particular (e.g., flat, unforested areas with southern exposures), contribute to landscape functionality as winter habitat and movement routes for big game species.
+Since 2009, commodity prices, relatively high cost of production and state regulations have slowed the pace of oil and gas development since 2009.
+The coal-fired power plant south of Craig, CO will be shutting down by 2030, which will result in two major coalmines closing.
+To offset the loss of electrical transmission from the coal mines several wind and solar developments are being built or are proposed within these herd units.
+In addition, two large transmission lines originating from a major wind powered development in Wyoming are being constructed in the western portion of these herd units.
+These proposed and current developments are occurring in major migration corridors and across important winter ranges within the White River and Bear's Ears deer, elk, and pronghorn herds, and will certainly have adverse impacts to these populations.
+It is worth noting that the same landscape characteristics that often make sites suitable for solar facility siting, in particular (e.g., flat, unforested areas with southern exposures), contribute to landscape functionality as winter habitat and movement routes for big game species.
 Due to current federal requirements for security fencing to protect solar infrastructure, the installation of large-scale solar projects typically result in a complete loss of habitat for big game and other wildlife species, and can preclude occupancy, movement and habitat restoration efforts for decades.
-From 2017 into 2023 there have been almost 200 solar projects proposed in

-Colorado with potential impact to over 200,000 acres, the northwest portion of the state accounts for approximately 23,000 leased acres.
+From 2017 into 2023 there have been almost 200 solar projects proposed in Colorado with potential impact to over 200,000 acres, the northwest portion of the state accounts for approximately 23,000 leased acres.